mailerdemon/mailerdemon.github.io/_posts/2019-09-25-bastion-writeup.md

               14 Dir(s)  11.244.994.560 bytes free
 {% endhighlight %}

-We can find the version number in the changelog file and look for a known exploit, but this doesn't get us very far.
+We can find the version number in the changelog file and search for a known exploit, but this doesn't get us very far.

 A search for "mRemoteNG stored credentials", however, results in [exactly what we're looking for](http://hackersvanguard.com/mremoteng-insecure-password-storage/):